AY2526S1-CS2103T-F15b-1/tp/docs/DeveloperGuide.md

 1. Initial launch

    * Download the jar file and copy into an empty folder.

-Double-click the jar file.
+   * Open a command terminal in the folder and run `java -jar insurabook.jar`.

    * **Expected:** Shows the GUI with a set of sample contacts.
 The window size may not be optimum.